jterral/ha-pont-chaban-delmas/README.md

-# ha-pont-chaban-delmas
+# Pont Chaban-Delmas HA

-🌉🚢 Home Assistant Integration for Pont Chaban-Delmas
+Home Assistant Integration for Pont Chaban-Delmas 🌉🚢.

+> ⚠️ **Disclaimer** - This integration is a work in progress and may not be fully functional yet.
+Stay tuned for updates! 🚧

 ## 📋 Overview

 This Home Assistant integration provides real-time information about the Pont Chaban-Delmas bridge in Bordeaux, France.
 Know when the bridge is raised or lowered to help plan your routes and activities around this iconic landmark. 🚗⛵

-⚠️ **Work in Progress** - This integration is currently under construction and may not be fully functional. 🚧

 ## ✨ Features